yongzx/GSoC-2019-FrameNet/Documentation - Expanding FrameNet with NewsScape and Embedding.md

 ### 3B.
 Filtering Potentially New Lexical Units - Core FEs Filter

-This filter receives the pickled file where the new lexical units match the POS of the lexical units in the assigned frame from the POS filter.
+**Output**: Two pickled files (`{folder}/matched_coreFEs_lus-{seg_file}.p` and `{folder}/unmatched_coreFEs_lus-{seg_file}.p`) where one file stores the lexical units whose exemplar sentences contain core FEs of the assigned frame, and the other stores the lexical units whose exemplary sentences do not contain.

-Output: Two pickled files (`matched_coreFEs_lus-{seg_file}.p` and `unmatched_coreFEs_lus-{seg_file}.p`) where one file stores the lexical units whose exemplar sentences contain core FEs of the assigned frame, and the other stores the lexical units whose exemplar sentences do not contain.
+This filter uses the pickled file from 3A where the new lexical units match the POS of the lexical units in the assigned frame from the POS filter.

 ```python
 def check_core_FE(unseen_LUs_sentence_filename,